-On August 2, 2021, the Company acquired 100% of the equity interests (the "HalioDx Acquisition") of HalioDx SAS and 100% of the equity interest of HalioDx Inc., historically a wholly owned subsidiary of HalioDx SAS, (collectively referred to as "HalioDx").
-HalioDx was a privately-held company providing immune-based diagnostic products and services.
+On August 2, 2021, the Company acquired 100% of the equity interests of HalioDx, or the HalioDx Acquisition.
+The HalioDx Acquisition gave the Company the capabilities and expertise to manufacture its own IVD test kits for use on the nCounter Analysis System.
+The acquisition also deepened the Company's scientific expertise and capabilities in the rapidly growing area of immuno-oncology, further strengthening its offerings for biopharmaceutical and other partners.
 The consideration to acquire HalioDx was \$319.6 million, comprised of \$147.1 million in the form of 3.3 million shares of the Company's common stock based on the Company's share price on the closing date, \$4.2 million in liabilities, and the remainder in cash.
-The Company incurred \$11.5 million of transaction costs related to the acquisition of HalioDx, which were recorded as general and administrative expense during the year ended December 31, 2021.
+Since the acquisition, the Company has recorded certain measurement period adjustments, which were recorded as net increases to goodwill totaling \$0.2 million and did not impact the consolidated statements of operations.